scolapicchioni/blazor/Lab04/readme.md

 ```

 It's a bit annoying that we have to write the whole [namespace](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-6.0#namespaces).
-To avoid this (here and in the other pages where we will use this components), let's add the `using` on our `_Imports.razor`:
+To avoid this (here and in the other pages where we will use this components), let's add the `using` on our `_Imports.razor` in the `@using PhotoSharingApplication.Frontend.BlazorComponents` project:

 ```cs
 @using PhotoSharingApplication.Frontend.BlazorComponents.Components